VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/facial expressions README.txt

 So for example if a moan expression only contains phonemes and eyelid modifiers the emotional expression and eyeball and brow modifiers of the underlying expression will still be used.

-Actions will be chosen on a variety of conditions.
+Expressions will be chosen on a variety of conditions.
 OStim will randomly select a new one every few seconds (duration is based on MCM settings).

 For the underlying expression the list of actions of an animation will be parsed from top to bottom.
 It will always check the actor against the actions target first and then agains the actions actor, until one is found that has expressions defined.